jaskho/jquery-forms-controller/README.md

 ## Framework Logic

-The FormController centralizes and organizes the processing of user interactions.
-By default, actions proceed through these steps, in order:
+The FormController centralizes and organizes the processing of user actions and the application's responses to those actions.

+By default, processing follows these steps, in order:
 + Event capture and delegation: ::refreshForm().
 + State Management: ::customOnChange().
 All necessary changes to the data (not UI) state are performed.
 + Validation.  ::validateForm().
 Evaluates entries per default and custom rules